 Therefore an entry in the key-value list is a name, followed by a colon, followed by either a quote or a name, followed by at most one comma.
-The whole key-value list is of course just any number of entries, so we apply the zero or more expression to the aforementioned rule.
+The whole key-value list may have any number of entries, so we apply the zero or more expression to the aforementioned rule.